SirTony/rota.rs/README.md

 # Rota

-A job scheduler library for Rust built on top of tokio.
-This project is partially inspired by tokio itself, env_logger, and other job scheduling libraries.
+A task scheduler library for Rust built on top of tokio.
+This project is partially inspired by tokio itself, env_logger, and other task scheduling libraries.

 #### Disclaimer